tonethar/IGME-330-Master/notes/firebase-1.md

 <hr>

+- reload the page
-If you get the error "firebase.database is not a function", add these additional libraries after the firebase-app.js library.
+- If you get the error "firebase.database is not a function", add these additional libraries after the firebase-app.js library.
 You should change the version numbers to be the same as the version number for firebase-app.js.

 ```js
 <script src="https://www.gstatic.com/firebasejs/7.4.0/firebase-auth.js"></script>
 <script src="https://www.gstatic.com/firebasejs/7.4.0/firebase-database.js"></script>
 ```

+- the above URL's came from this page: https://firebase.google.com/docs/web/setup#available-libraries

 ### II-I. See the changes!